 Result: Whether or not a resource was enforced.
 Either

 Detected date: When the drift was detected.
 Example:

 7/13/19, 7:39 PM

 Above, you can see several drift events.
-Each item above represents an addition, deletion, or modification to the baseline.
+Each item above represents a resource addition, deletion, or modification.

 Now that you’ve seen Fugue’s drift report, you can stop here if you’re content with reviewing it and manually determining whether to revert resources.
 But if you’d like to explore Fugue’s baseline enforcement feature, keep reading!

 To enable baseline enforcement, select the Actions button at the top right of the page and find the Edit Environment option in the drop-down menu.
 This is where you can change your environment name, update your IAM role ARN or Azure credentials, select different compliance standards, and enable/disable enforcement.

 In the dialog that pops up, select the Enforcement tab and check the box next to Enable Baseline Enforcement.
 Note that by doing so, you authorize Fugue to automatically remediate any changes made to your cloud infrastructure that diverges from your selected baseline resources.

 Now that we’ve turned on baseline enforcement, let’s make a small modification for Fugue to revert.

 Change the name of an Amazon VPC